What Is San Sebastian Known For? Food, Surf & More

 10. The Language and Local Pride

 The Basque flag flies on balconies, and you’ll often hear traditional music drifting through the streets.
-I noticed local touches in everything — food, festivals, even street art.
+I noticed local touches in everything from the food, festivals, and even street art.

-Don’t stress about the language — most people speak Spanish, and many in the centre speak English too.
+Don’t stress about the language, though.
+Most people speak Spanish, and many in the centre speak English too.

 11. Museums That Show the City’s Soul